 Apple could implement something similar for notifications, you can see a mock on the image below on the right.

 Left: the current report junk iMessage implementation (credits: iPhoneLife).
 Right: A mock up of what report junk for notifications could be.

 Once Apple receives multiple reports of the same app, then, and only then, an internal investigation is opened and it is decided whether to take further action or not.

-- Apple doesn’t need to observe this behaviour during app review (again, apps can act nicely when in review, and start sending spam notifications only after approval)
+- Apple doesn't need to observe this behavior during app review (again, apps can act nicely when in review, and start sending spam notifications only after approval)